mkmccarty/TokenTimeBoostBot/doc/HowToBoostBot.md

 ## Other commands
 /boost - Use this if you've boosted out of order.
+/bump - Use to redraw the boost list so it's latest in the timeline.
 /seteggicname - Use this if your Egg, Inc game name isn't your server name.
 Use without a parameter to clear it.
 Do not use your EI number.